Is it painful?

 How long does the procedure take?

-The initial appointment takes about 2 hours which includes the application of the numbing agent, brow mapping and the microblading procedure.
+The initial appointment takes anywhere from 1 - 2 hours which includes the application of the numbing agent, brow mapping and the procedure.

 How long does it last?

 Depending on your lifestyle, beauty regimen (exfoliation, etc.), sun exposure and skin type (oily skin types have more trouble with pigment retention) brows can last from 1-3 years.
 To maintain your brows, touch ups are necessary every 6 months to 1 year.

 *Please note that final results are not guaranteed as everyone retains pigment differently and follow-up appointments are recommended at 8-12 weeks where we can evaluate your pigment retention and make any adjustments.
 Clients with fair hair, previous tattoos or thin to sparse eyebrows may require more than one appointment to reach their desired brow at an extra cost.

 I take corrective work on a case by case basis.
 Prior to booking your new appointment you must email photos of your existing tattoos to firstname.lastname@example.org so I can determine if your tattoos can be corrected.
 I can not guarantee the results for corrective/coverup work.
 If the previous tattoo is too dark, large, discolored, tattoo removal is strongly recommended before booking an appointment with me to achieve the best results.

 Corrective/coverup work will generally require multiple sessions for best results and additional touch ups will be charged accordingly.

 *People with active skin diseases such as psoriasis, eczema, rosacea and those with allergies to makeup or pigments are not good candidates for this procedure.
 I cannot perform this procedure on pregnant or breastfeeding women or anyone under the age of 18 years old.